mknzz/burglary-docs/install.md

 ## Enabling XP/Levels
 You can find the boss_reputation.sql file in the qb-burglary folder.
-You must add the boss_reputation table to your database, you can do this by importing the "boss_reputation.sql" file
+You must add the boss_reputation table to your database, you can do this by importing the "boss_reputation.sql" file.
+Once you have imported the sql file set Config.Reputation = true in the main config.lua